d-protsenko/smartactors-core/src/site/markdown/tutorials/IObjectExample.md

 ## Creation of IObject

-Usually you don't need to create IObject instances, because typically they already come to you code outside.
+Usually you don't need to create IObject instances, because typically they already came to you code outside.
 However, when you need to construct some data to pass, for example, to [database tasks](DBCollectionExample.html), you need to create a new IObject.

 In tests you can use trivial IObject implementation: [`DSObject`](../apidocs/info/smart_tools/smartactors/core/ds_object/DSObject.html).